Hampus Lindholm: International play

-Lindholm has represented Sweden at the 2012 U18 World Junior Championship, winning the silver medal.
-In the 2012 J18 World Championships, he was voted one of the Swedish team's three most valuable players of the tournament.
+Lindholm has represented Sweden at the 2012 World U18 Championships, winning the silver medal.
+In the tournament, he was voted one of the Swedish team's three most valuable players of the tournament.
 He also won the most valuable player award in the games against Finland and Switzerland.

-Lindholm was not able to play for Sweden at the 2013 World Junior Ice Hockey Championships due to a concussion.
+Lindholm was not able to play for Sweden at the 2013 World Junior Championships due to a concussion.

 Playing style

 Lindholm is a two-way defenceman who is good at passing the puck.
 His skating and hockey intelligence have also been admired.

-Former NHL and Rögle BK defenseman Kenny Jönsson has influenced Lindholm, and Lindholm mentioned Nicklas Lidström and Scott Niedermayer as his other role models.
+Former NHL and Rögle BK defenceman Kenny Jönsson has influenced Lindholm, and Lindholm mentioned Nicklas Lidström and Scott Niedermayer as his other role models.